 According to recent research, ethical and sustainability issues opens in new window remain a key driver for almost a third of consumers, who claim to have stopped purchasing certain brands due to related concerns.

-The conscientious pound is a valuable market, too, with conscientious consumer spending and finance in the UK estimated at £122bn opens in new window – up 24% between 2019 and 2020.
+The conscientious pound is a valuable market, too, with conscientious consumer spending and finance in the UK estimated at £141.6bn opens in new window – up 35% on 2021.

 Increasingly, customers want principled, sustainably made products as they adjust their lifestyle and spending habits, but they also want organisations to have strong moral stances and values in place that they can support.